Overview

 We strongly recommend visits when classes are in session if at all possible in order to see the campus alive with students.
 The best time to visit is during the junior year of high school or the fall of senior year prior to application.

 Although applicants apply to Princeton University rather than to the engineering school, and all admission decisions are made by the Undergraduate Admission Office, we normally provide tours for prospective students and their immediate families and happily answer questions.
-A proper full-day visit to Princeton would include an engineering tour, Orange Key tour, and an Admission Office information session.
+A proper full-day visit to Princeton would include an engineering tour, Admission Office information session, and a campus walking tour.

 Engineering Tours